Upper large deviations for the maximal flow through a domain of $\bolds{\mathbb{R}^d}$ in first passage percolation: First definitions and main result

-\begin{rem} The large deviations we obtain are of the relevant order.
-Indeed, if all the edges in $\O_n$ have a capacity which is abnormally big, then the maximal flow $\phi_n$ will be abnormally big too.
-The probability for these edges to have an abnormally large capacity is of order $\exp -C n^d$ for a constant $C$, because the number of edges in $\O_n$ is $C' n^{d}$ for a constant $C'$. \end{rem}
+The description of $\widetilde{\phi}_{\Omega}$ will be given in Section \ref{chapitre7deflimite}.
+As we will explain in Section~\ref{secajout3}, this constant is relevant in the sense that we prove in the companion papers \cite{CerfTheret09geob} and \cite{CerfTheret09infb} that under added geometric assumptions, $\widetilde{\phi}_{\Omega}$ is the almost sure limit of $\phi_n/n^{d-1}$.
+Theorem \ref{chapitre7devsup} is needed to prove this a.s. convergence. \begin{rem} In Theorem \ref{chapitre7devsup} we need to impose that $d (\G^1, \G^2) >0$ because otherwise we cannot be sure that $\widetilde{\phi}_{\Omega} <\infty$, as we will see in Section \ref{chapitre7secfini}.
+Moreover, if $d(\G^1, \G^2) =0$, the upper large deviations of $\phi_n/n^{d-1}$ may not be of volume order (see Theorem \ref{chapitre3thmtau} in Section \ref{secajout2} below). \end{rem} \begin{rem} The large deviations we obtain are of the relevant order.
+Indeed, if all the edges in $\Omega_n$ have a capacity which is abnormally big, then the maximal flow $\phi_n$ will be abnormally big too.
+The probability for these edges to have an abnormally large capacity is of order $\exp-C n^d$ for a~constant $C$ because the number of edges in $\Omega_n$ is $C' n^{d}$ for a constant $C'$. \end{rem}